dariandzirko/realsense_wrapper/src/dump.md

 # Need to rewrite everything with options? so I can return them on errors.
 I do not know how often this should happen.
 Like if I try to poll the realsense faster than 30fps will I just get bad frames?
 Why is the pointer not null but I cannot extract info from it

 # This is a little cursed.
 I will now try and read the docs, source code and code for the visualizer application to see if they handle any sort frame dropping?

+# Options was not what I was looking for lol.
+I wanted Results so I am rewriting this to take results and handle the Results fro checking the errors